 Pros and Cons of a .Gov Domain

-The General Services Administration’s website administers .gov registrations at http://www.nic.gov.
+The General Services Administration’s website administers .gov registrations at http://www.nic.gov, which is the official domain name registrant.
 At the Network Information Site, you will need to create an account with your contact details and those of your authorizing authority.
 It’s possible to search for available domain names by entering your desired name and seeing if it’s available.
 If that name is not available, consider variations using ‘village’, ‘county’ and ‘town’, such as townof[name].gov.

 As long as all the submitted information is accurate, the process can be completed within 48 hours.
 The GSA send a registration confirmation notice within one business day after you register your domain name.
 If your information is accurate and complete, you will receive a second notice on the same day or one business day later informing you that all of your information is in order.